CrowdStrike/terraform-provider-crowdstrike/docs/resources/ml_certificate_exclusion.md

 ---
-page_title: "crowdstrike_certificate_based_exclusion Resource - crowdstrike"
+page_title: "crowdstrike_ml_certificate_exclusion Resource - crowdstrike"
-subcategory: "Certificate Based Exclusion"
+subcategory: "Endpoint Security"
 description: |-
-  A certificate based exclusion defines a machine learning exclusion scoped to a certificate and either all hosts or specific host groups.
+  An ML certificate exclusion defines a machine learning exclusion scoped to a certificate and either all hosts or specific host groups.
   API Scopes
   The following API scopes are required:
   Certificate Based Exclusions | Read & Write
 ---

-# crowdstrike_certificate_based_exclusion (Resource)
+# crowdstrike_ml_certificate_exclusion (Resource)

-A certificate based exclusion defines a machine learning exclusion scoped to a certificate and either all hosts or specific host groups.
+An ML certificate exclusion defines a machine learning exclusion scoped to a certificate and either all hosts or specific host groups.

 ## API Scopes